Department for Promotion of Industry and Internal Trade

-The Department for Promotion of Industry and Internal Trade (DPIIT) is a central government department under the Ministry of Commerce and Industry in India.
-It is responsible for formulation and implementation of promotional and developmental measures for growth of the industrial sector, keeping in view the national priorities and socio-economic objectives.
-While individual administrative ministries look after the production, distribution, development and planning aspects of specific industries allocated to them, DPIIT is responsible for the overall industrial policy.
-It is also responsible for facilitating and increasing the foreign direct investment (FDI) flows to the country.
+The Department for Promotion of Industry and Internal Trade (DPIIT) is a government department under India's Ministry of Commerce and Industry.
+It formulates and implements promotional and developmental policies to support industry growth, in line with the national priorities and socio-economic objectives.
+While individual administrative ministries handle the production, distribution, development, and planning aspects of their allocated industries, DPIIT oversees India's industrial policy.
+It is also responsible for facilitating and increasing the foreign direct investment into the country.